rgyoung6/DBTCShinyTutorial/README.md

 To avoid the second situation it is best to run the DBTCShiny through [Posit](https://posit.co/download/rstudio-desktop/).

+# Gertting Started

-All descriptions and comments below relate to the DBTCShiny application and the graphical user interface to implement the functions.
+All descriptions and comments used in the tutorial below relate to the DBTCShiny application and the graphical user interface to implement the functions.

 To begin, ensure that the DBTCShiny package is installed in your instance of R and that you have loaded the package through the _'library(DBTCShiny)'_ command (see the [DBTCShiny GitHub repository](https://github.com/rgyoung6/DBTCShiny/blob/main/README.md#installation)).